cornedriesprong/ohm/README.md

 sine(sine(400) * 200 + 400)
 ```

-...or, when leaving out the optional parentheses and using Koto's [function piping](https://koto.dev/docs/0.15/language/#function-piping) operator:
+...or, when leaving out the optional parentheses and using Koto's [function piping](https://koto.dev/docs/0.15/language/#function-piping) operator (`->`):

 ```
 (sine 400) * 200 + 400 -> sine
 ```

+See the `examples` directory for more examples.

-There is no distinction between audio- and control signals; everything is a signal and can modulate any other signal.
+There is no distinction between audio- and control signals; any can modulate any other signal.
 Ohm functions operate on a per-sample level, which allows for creating DSP structures that require single-sample feedback loops, like filters and delay-based effects (chorus, flanger, etc.).

 WARNING: Ohm currently doesn't have a built-in limiter, and it's trivial to generate a signal that will massively clip the output.
 So watch your output levels!